nigelhorne/ged2site/README.md

     ged2site -cFdh 'Your Name' gedfile.ged

 You will then have two sites created in sub directories
-- static-site is static HTML,
+- static-site is static HTML (no CGI),
 - dynamic-site is a [VWF](//github.com/nigelhorne/vwf) based website which uses templates to support more than one language and present different content to mobile/web/search-engine clients.
 This is much more easily customisable by you to create the look and feel of the website that you want.